ForwardFeed/MyBashUtils/README.md

 If you see the past_two_weeks going up that mean the user is currently playing<br />

 ### FokinCPL
-My Power Line Communicators are a bit buggy for some unknown reason and randomly cut my internet.\
+My Power Line Communicators are a bit buggy for some unknown reason(s) and randomly cut my internet.\
-So i found a solution: restarting my internet interface with a systemd service.\
+So i found a solution: restarting my internet interface with a systemd service when no contact with my router has been established.\
+there is a systemd service alongside it because it's better when it's automatic to use it pay attention to fill the path of the script (here main.sh, you can rename it no problem) and inside the script fill in the variable please description are inside the script

 ### ClickDl (for Freetube)
 I like to download music from youtube and i was lazy to click copy link each time.\